Overview

 A school that demands social sustainability

-The school's architecture supports social sustainability by creating a safe and stimulating environment adapted to the different age groups.
-Through the choice of animals and colours on the façade, cultural recognisability and playful learning are already created through the school's exterior.
+The school's architecture supports social sustainability by creating a safe and stimulating environment for different age groups.
+We have worked intensively with user involvement to take into account the needs of the users, the special nature and culture of Greenland and to ensure ownership.
+Through the choice of animals and colours on the facade, cultural recognition and playful learning is already created through the school's exterior.

 The school will be a meeting place for the city, where the citizens of the area can get together even during the many cold months when it is difficult to meet outside.
 The school's large heart room with adjacent canteen can be closed off from the rest of the school, allowing clubs and events to use the facilities after school.
 In addition to culture and sport, the large open canteen is designed for socialising around meals, both during and after school.
 Many Greenlandic children do not get the food they need, so the canteen has an important function in terms of well-being and learning.